-To stay on top of your secondary applications, use the following strategies to get organized and to help you write better essays.
+Use the following strategies to get organized and to help you write better secondary essays.
 Taking the time to think about how you will approach your secondaries can give you the “big picture” perspective you need to do your best work.
 If you’re feeling overwhelmed, trying a new approach can make all the difference in your ability to produce higher quality writing.

 The most successful students I’ve worked with focus on the following areas: